serranolabs-io/serranolabs.io-site/docs/everything-in-moderation-is-unsufficient.md

 - Life is so so so beautiful that the mere fact of being alive should be enough to give you goosebumps.
 - Life is so enjoyable that you don't need alcohol in order to embrace the fact that you are alive 🥹.
 - Moreover, you are an artist, and your life is the canvas.
 You can paint your life into a beautiful masterpiece.
 You can add as many colors as you want to give your life life.
+[I go deeper into this analogy here.](./what-living-with-purpose-really-means.md)
 - Also, your life is a dance.
 Everything that you have done and are doing is apart of your life's dance.
 Any misstep that you have simply means that you are offbeat.
 [I go deeper into the dance analogy here.](./your-life-is-a-dance.md)

 ## Constraining Yourself to 'Everyting In Moderation'